RyanJiao/The-Man-Who-Sold-the-World/readme.txt

 Git has a mutable index called stage.
 Git tracks changes of files.
 I can use git right now.
 The origin update function 	are now fully operational.
+New work stream established.